jgmbrand/ESP8266/README.md

 >   Websocket server sending binary data
 >   "canvasTrace.html" is in "Doc" folder (use correct IP address : see serial monitor)
+>   Audio is sampled by the ADC input and send to the websocket client "canvasTrace.html"
+>   There is some very simple code to provide some trigger level
->   Audio source is a $1.50 mp3 player from Aliexpress
+>   Audio source is a $1.50 mp3 player from Aliexpress(link below)
 >   http://www.aliexpress.com/item/1pcs-TF-card-U-disk-MP3-Format-decoder-board-module-amplifier-decoding-audio-Player/32622813538.html
->   The input-ranges are send to the server to change some settings
+>   The input-ranges are send from the client to the server to change some settings